TLS certificates on client side

-If your SonarQube server is configured with HTTPS and a self-signed certificate then you must add the self-signed certificate to the trusted CA certificates of the SonarScanner.
+If your SonarQube Server instance is secured behind a proxy and a self-signed certificate, then you must add the self-signed certificate to the trusted CA certificates of the SonarScanner.

 In addition, if mutual TLS is used then you must define the access to the client certificate at the SonarScanner level.